Thambi (2019 film): Plot

 Finally, with a clue from Sanjana, Vicky deduces that Saravanan had returned home the night of his disappearance - he was a drug addict who had fought with his family and was the reason for his grandmother's paralysis.
-He believes that out of anger over Saravanan hurting his grandmother, Moorthy had killed his son accidentally and used the sympathy to earn votes.
-On confronting him, Moorthy offers Vicky money to keep the matter quiet, but Vicky tells Padma, who is already aware of it.
+He believes that out of anger over Saravanan hurting his grandmother, Moorthy killed his son accidentally and used sympathy to earn votes.
+On confronting him, Moorthy offers Vicky money to keep the matter quiet, but Vicky tells Padma, who is already aware.
 Suddenly, Parvathy holds Vicky at gunpoint and reveals what happened that night.

-15 years back: After Saravanan had fought with Padma and Parvathy and pushed his grandmother down the stairs, they took his grandmother to the hospital.
-Meanwhile, Saravanan managed to escape after his fight with Manimaran and returned home on his bike.
+15 years back: After Saravanan had fought with Padma and Parvathy, he pushed his grandmother down the stairs, causing her to be hospitalised.
+Saravanan escapes after his fight with Manimaaran and returns home on his bike.
 Moorthy and Parvathy came back to the house and found Saravanan getting high.
 In a fit of rage, Moorthy beat his son, but when Saravanan hit him back in a drug-fueled rage, Moorthy broke down.
 Parvathy tried to console her father and threw away her brother's drugs.
-Saravanan began choking her and in desperation, Parvathy grabbed a nearby showpiece and accidentally slit his throat.
-In order to save his family's reputation, Moorthy fabricated a story where Saravanan had run away.
+Saravanan began choking her, and in desperation, Parvathy grabbed a nearby showpiece and accidentally slit his throat.
+Moorthy fabricated a story about Saravanan leaving to save his family's reputation.
 Saravanan's body was interred in the forest area where the resort is now proposed to be built.

-Present: Shocked at the revelation, Vicky decides to leave the house.
+Present: Shocked at the revelation, Vicky leaves.
 At the train station, Parvathy admits that she had come to accept Vicky as her brother.
-The film ends with Vicky/Saravanan and Parvathy driving back home.
+Later, Vicky/Saravanan and Parvathy drive back to their home.